rehkad/Moogla/docs/authentication.md

 Tokens are signed with `MOOGLA_JWT_SECRET`.
-If this variable is not set the server generates a random value on startup, meaning issued tokens become invalid after a restart.
-Specify a persistent secret in production.
+If this variable is not set the server generates a random value on startup, meaning issued tokens become invalid after a restart. **Always set a persistent secret in production**, especially when `MOOGLA_API_KEY` is configured, otherwise the server will refuse to start.

 `MOOGLA_TOKEN_EXP_MINUTES` configures the token lifetime in minutes.
 The default is `30`.